RWS/studio-api-docs/articles/gettingstarted/plugin_use_cases.md

 ### [Web Lookup!](https://appstore.rws.com/Plugin/4)

 <img style="display:block; " src="images/weblookup.png" />
-This app allows users to highlight a word or phrase to perform a web search on directly within <Var:ProductName>'s translation editor environment.
+This app allows users to highlight a word or phrase to perform a web search on directly within Var:ProductName's translation editor environment.

 <!-- TODO: Enable this content when it is added on AppStore
 ### [EU Cross-lingual concordance]()